mjgold/twitter-client/docs/twitter.md

 5. Accept the "Rules of the Road"
 6. Click "Create Your Application"
 7. Click "API Keys"
-8. Fill in your API Key and API Secret at `lib/twitter_creds.rb`
+8. Fill in your API Key and API Secret in `.env`

+**Note**: We'll be using the dotenv gem to manage sensitive information like your Twitter API key and secret.
+See [https://github.com/codeunion/dotenv-example](https://github.com/codeunion/dotenv-example) for a guide on how to use dotenv to manage sensitive information.

 At this point, your application can access twitter and read public information!
 Hooray!
 Now your app can keep up on